If you already know about the popular Keto diet, you’ve likely heard about Keto Coffee, also known sometimes as bulletproof.

 - Less than 10% of the RDA for every nutrient except Vitamin A, Vitamin B2 and Vitamin B5, ranging from 22-28% of the RDA

 Keto Coffee typically provides about 440 calories with 0 grams of carbs and 51 grams of fat (80% saturated).
-Just be aware that when you replace a daily meal with a coffee and fat, you’re also reducing the total nutrient load of your diet.
+Be aware that when you replace a daily meal with a coffee and fat, you’re also reducing the total nutrient load of your diet.